-

 Oatly's focus on product quality — specifically, a specially formulated Barista Edition — and its alignment with (and understanding of) the café lifestyle were critical in generating the word-of-mouth buzz needed for genuine product growth.
 This brilliant, niche-first approach allowed them to build a loyal following before scaling to the wider audiences frequenting the plant-based milk section at their local grocery store.

-Go to market strategy red flags
+Go-to-market strategy red flags

 By now, it might seem like a go-to-market strategy is a no-brainer.
 Plan out everything from concept to distribution to launch and beyond.